openMetaAnalysis/job-crafting/README.md

 * Resources, social
 * Resources, structural

-**Clinical summary:** PENDING.
-CURRENT CONTENT IS AN UNMODIFIED  TEMPLATE.
-This meta-analysis suggests that the effectiveness of the clinical intervention *is* [moderate](https://training.cochrane.org/handbook/current/chapter-15#section-15-5-3-1).
-[Standarized mean differences](https://training.cochrane.org/handbook/current/chapter-15#section-15-3) betweeen intervention and control groups across outcomes range from 0.49 to 0.78.
+**Clinical summary:** Our original objective of this meta-analysis was to measure the impact of job crafting on burnout.
+Two studies of emotional exhaustion with less than 200 total subjects suggests a '[moderate](https://training.cochrane.org/handbook/current/chapter-15#section-15-5-3-1)' reduction with a standized mean difference (SMD) of -0.49 (interpreting SMDs); however, this insignificant in the small population studied.
+Additional results are below.

-Heterogeneity of results as measured by I<sup>2</sup> '[might not be important](https://training.cochrane.org/handbook/current/chapter-10#section-10-10-2)' at 0% for all analyses; however very wide confidence intervals reflect the small number of studies and subjects.
+Heterogeneity of results as measured by I<sup>2</sup> '[might not be important](https://training.cochrane.org/handbook/current/chapter-10#section-10-10-2)' at 0% for all outcomes; however very wide confidence intervals reflect the small number of studies and subjects.

 Meta-regression of common modulators (year of publication, study size, event rate in the control groups) has not been done due to the small number of studies.